ibexa/documentation-developer/docs/extending/richtext_block.md

 ![RichText block](img/extending_richtext_block.png)

-For details on customizing additional options of the block or creating custom blocks with other attribute types, see [Creating custom Page blocks](extending_page.md).
+For details on customizing additional options of the block or creating custom blocks with other attribute types, see [Create custom Page block](../guide/page/create_custom_page_block.md).